sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=X9Dx8JMtlLo&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+1. **Themes**:
+   - Fear and trepidation among traders regarding technical indicators.

+2. **Trading Products**:
+   - Moving averages (specifically 50-day and 200-day).

+3. **Indicators**:
-The Death Cross is a technical trading indicator formed when the 50-day moving average breaks below the 200-day moving average, signaling a potential trend reversal.
-Despite its notoriety for instilling fear in traders, historical performance shows that this strategy has yielded nearly flat returns since the 1960s, indicating minimal profitability over time.
+   - Death Cross: formed when the 50-day moving average breaks below the 200-day moving average.

+4. **Strategy Details**:
+   - A death cross indicates a bearish signal.
+   - Formation of the death cross suggests a potential downturn in market performance.

+5. **Backtest Performance**:
+   - The performance is flat, indicating minimal financial gain since 1960.

+6. **Conclusions**:
+   - The death cross is considered a significant technical indicator that can strike fear into traders.
+   - It serves as a warning sign for potential market downturns and has historically been associated with poor returns.

+7. **Other Sections**:
+   - None applicable based on the provided content.
 </details>

 <details>